-- As at 31 December 2021, the Group had no prepayments for purchase of AI and other (a) equipment. - As at 31 December 2022, the Group had made prepayments to an independent supplier to purchase AI and other equipment.
-Due to the impact of Covid-19 pandemic outbreak in year 2022 affecting supply orders in year 2022 and delivery arrangements, the Group and the supplier entered into an agreement for the refund of part of the prepayment amounting to RMB152,020,000 by the supplier.
-The prepayment of RMB152,020,000 has been refunded to the Group in March 2023. - As at 31 December 2022, the Group had made prepayments mainly to two independent (b) suppliers to purchase mobile and smart appliances for trading business in a total of approximately RMB388,040,000.
-Due to the impact of Covid-19 pandemic outbreak in year 2022 affecting supply orders in year 2022 and delivery arrangements, the Group entered into an agreement for the refund of the prepayment with two independent suppliers.
+As at 31 December 2022, the Group had made prepayments to two independent suppliers to purchase mobile and smart appliances for trading business amounting to approximately RMB388,040,000.
+Due to the impact of COVID-19 pandemic outbreak in year 2022 affecting supply orders in year 2022 and delivery arrangements, the Group entered into an agreement for the refund of the prepayment with two independent suppliers.
 The prepayment amounting to RMB388,040,000 has been fully refunded to the Group in March 2023.